 To date, the Kids & Clays foundation has generated more than $15 million for Ronald McDonald House Charities through sporting clays, trap and skeet events.
 “Our focus has been mainly on sporting clays, but we’re expanding into trap and skeet,” Jeanneret says.

 The Kids & Clays formula is simple and effective.
 The organization solicits cash and merchandise donations from sponsors and donors, then donates the items to Ronald McDonald Houses, which host the fundraising shooting events and local ranges.

 “We partner with individual Ronald McDonald Houses to help them put together the events,” Jeanneret explains.
 “We guide them through the planning process and provide a large auction package of guns and other items to sell, along with supplies including loaner guns and ammunition.
 Kids & Clays also offers on-site support at each event.”

-Jeanneret is quick to acknowledge Federal Premium’s support on the ammunition front.
-“Federal Premium is a huge part of what we do, and helps thousands of families each year with their contributions,” he says.
-“We’re proud to have Federal Premium as a sponsor, and couldn’t do what we do without them.”
+Jeanneret is quick to acknowledge Federal Ammunition’s support on the ammunition front.
+“Federal Ammunition is a huge part of what we do, and helps thousands of families each year with their contributions,” he says.
+“We’re proud to have the company as a sponsor, and couldn’t do what we do without them.”

-In 2017 alone, Federal Premium donations provides 1,750 overnight stays for families in Ronald McDonald Houses, and a total of 4,550 overnight stays throughout the history of the partnership.
+In 2017 alone, Federal Ammunition donations provided 1,750 overnight stays for families in Ronald McDonald Houses, and a total of 4,550 overnight stays throughout the history of the partnership.

 Another great benefit is that the local Ronald McDonald Houses keep all net proceeds from the event.
 “We work very hard to help houses maximize the dollars raised,” says Jeanneret.
 “Additionally, every donation we receive from sponsors and donors goes to the houses.
 Anything we’d keep in reserve would mean fewer children being helped.”